swiss-seismological-service/scdetect/README.md

 including their particular configuration, please refer to the [SeisComP documentation](https://www.seiscomp.de/doc/index.html).

-The subsequent sections are intented to provide an introduction on how to use and configure `scdetect`.
+The subsequent sections are intended to provide an introduction on how to use and configure `scdetect`.
 This includes:

 1. How to [configure templates](#template-configuration)